Jump to:

 By now, you will probably have a pretty sizeable list that you’ll want to narrow down.

-When it comes to selecting focus keywords, you want to find those that are getting the most searches but that aren’t too competitive.
-There are paid platforms that will give you this information specifically, but with the free ones you have to be a bit more inventive.
+When it comes to selecting focus keywords, you want to find those that receive the most searches but that aren’t too competitive.
+There are paid platforms that will give you this specific information, but with the free ones you have to be a bit more inventive.

 Google Ads Keyword Planner will tell you approximately how many monthly searches a keyword receives, so this is a particularly useful tool.

 Alternatively, type your phrases into Google.
 Take a look at how many search results come up.
-Generally, the larger the number of search results, the more competitive the phrase is.
+Generally, the larger the number of search results, the more competitive a phrase is.

 You can also look at the top results (ignore any ads).
 Who are your competitors for this keyword?
 If you’re looking at big players like Amazon, Not on the High Street, and Etsy, then you’ll likely find it difficult to get into the top results.